-Students receiving an overall grade below 2.7 for their core class or specific instructional module in any term are considered to have failed that core class.
+Students receiving an overall grade below 2.7 for their core classes are considered to have failed that core class.
 To graduate, the student must complete additional work as specified by the core instructors and/or Associate Dean (see Conditional Grades below).
 In addition, students receiving an overall grade point average below 2.7 are placed on academic probation and must receive a grade point average of at least 3.0 in the next term to remain in the program.